Characters of the Marvel Cinematic Universe: A–L: Mac Gargan

-MacDonald "Mac" Gargan (portrayed by Michael Mando) is a professional criminal and one of Adrian Toomes' potential buyers.
+MacDonald "Mac" Gargan (portrayed by Michael Mando) is a professional criminal and one of Adrian Toomes's potential buyers.
 In the wake of an encounter with Spider-Man, Gargan is arrested by the FBI and vows revenge, seeking out new allies to help him kill Spider-Man.
 He approaches Toomes in prison on the basis of certain rumours, wanting to know Spider-Man's identity to settle personal scores.
 Toomes denies that he knows it, however.